 I am very skeptical and somewhat angered with those who don’t have children or a family member in these unjust failing schools yet they claim to be expert enough to define the narrative of those who do!
-It goes without saying whoever controls the narrative controls the story and the so-called solutions which, for the most part, do not actually meet the equitable educational and life needs of marginalized children.
+It goes without saying whoever controls the narrative controls the story and the so-called “solutions” which, for the most part, do not actually meet the educational and life needs of marginalized children.

-How can we say in the Pledge of Allegiance “One Nation Under God, Indivisible, with Liberty and Justice for All” yet treat children of color and the communities they live in like we are less than human beings?
-Where is the Justice for All in that!
+How can we say in the Pledge of Allegiance “One Nation Under God, Indivisible, with Liberty and Justice for All” yet treat children of color and the communities they live in like they are less than human beings?
+Where is the “Justice for All” in that!

-In addition, I am heavy hearted -why?
-Before my son Jemel, age 25, died in a fatal car accident five months ago, I interviewed him for a book I am still writing – Game On Parents!
-Moving from the Sidelines into the Game of Educational Reform!
-He was a high school dropout and I needed to understand why he dropped out because based on “research” since his mom is educated with a traditional high school diploma and some college; he should do well – right?
+In addition, I am heavy-hearted.
+Before my son Jemel, age 25, died in a fatal car accident five months ago, I interviewed him for a book I am still writing – ‘Game On Parents!
+Moving from the Sidelines into the Game of Educational Reform!’
+He was a high school dropout and I needed to understand why he dropped out, because based on “research” since his mom is educated with a traditional high school diploma and some college; he should do well – right?
 Let me say this clearly, data or research will never replace the need for relationship building in our schools and communities.
 Developing and sustaining relationships builds trust!